open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 request, and filters out the request if the Filter returns false or throws exception.

-The following shows an example of `Filter` being used to filter out all POST requests.
+The following code snippet shows how to use `Filter` to filter out all POST requests.

 ```csharp